m0bar3z/figma-to-tsx-ai/README.md

 # Figma to TSX AI Builder

-> **Educational Project**: Learn how to integrate web applications with AI agents and HuggingFace APIs
+> **Educational Project**: Learn how to integrate web applications with HuggingFace APIs

 ## 📌 Project Status

 **🚧 This repository is currently under active development.**

-This is an **educational project** designed to help developers learn how to integrate web applications with AI agents and HuggingFace APIs.
+This is an **educational project** designed to help developers learn how to integrate web applications with HuggingFace APIs.
 The project demonstrates real-world patterns for working with external APIs and AI services.

-**We welcome contributions!** If you'd like to contribute, please see the [Contributing](#-contributing) section below.
-Whether you're fixing bugs, adding features, improving documentation, or sharing educational examples, your contributions are valuable.
+**We welcome contributions!** If you'd like to contribute, please check out the [Future Improvements](#-future-improvements) section below to see what I'm working on.
+Whether you're fixing bugs, adding features from the roadmap, improving documentation, or sharing educational examples, your contributions are valuable.

 ---